bitsofcotton/ddpmopt/README.md

 2024/04/04 only use large accuracy on calculating pnextcache, but this is broken with cache naming.
 2024/04/07 rgb2xyz, xyz2rgb on first/last of predg/qredg if color is 3ch.
 2024/04/09 fix maeProgramInvariant x_k==0 to wrap into x_k:=1, refix pnext with lower digits.
+2024/04/10 we count the function entropy enough beat with in/output on [pq]redg.